yjwong1999/EY-challenge-2024/README.md

 <!--
 ## Business Idea: Data Fleet is What You Need
 - Data is often compared to oil, but like oil, data needs to be refined and transformed to unleash its true potential.
+- Our proposed method achived promising results with minimal training data!
 -->

 ## Repo Structure